The skewness of the distance-redshift relation in $\Lambda$CDM: Numerical results

 At first sight, a general feature is that the absolute value of $\kappa^{LSS}_3$ is decreasing with the redshift.
 In particular, whereas the values at $z\sim 1$ are of order $0.1$, the skewness at lower redshifts varies more and becomes $\mathcal{O}(1)$ when $\rho$ becomes smaller.
 Moreover, the value is quite insensitive of the kind of spectrum adopted for $\rho = 20$ Mpc/h.
 This last feature is in line with the fact that the involved scales still evolve almost linearly for this case.

 A similar behavior occurs also for the case $\rho = 10$ Mpc/$h$.
-Even in this case, the value of $\rho$ is still such that non-linear features in the power spectrum are marginally relevant, and then the HaloFit model returns results that are almost alongside the ones obtained by the linear power spectrum.
+Even in this case, the value of $\rho$ is still such that non-linear features in the power spectrum are marginally relevant, and then the Halofit and BiHalofit models return results that are almost alongside the ones obtained by the linear power spectrum.
 However, we notice that the overall amplitude increases quite a lot when we lower the coarse-graining scale from 20 to 10 Mpc/h.
 As a quantitative instance, the comparison between red and blue curves in Fig.~\ref{fig:LSS_total} at $z=0.1$ exhibits an increasing in the absolute value of the skewness that is of $\sim 40\%$.
 This confirms that a significant amount of information is encoded in the skewness within the scales of 10 to 20 Mpc/h.
-However, as the prediction from linear theory does not deviate significantly from the estimation using HaloFit, we are still within a regime where perturbation theory has not yet failed.
+However, as the prediction from linear theory does not deviate significantly from the estimations using both Halofit and BiHalofit, we are still within a regime where perturbation theory has not yet failed.

 Finally, with orange curves in Fig.~\ref{fig:LSS_total} we report the numerical results for $\rho = 5$ Mpc/$h$.
 For this case study, we have new emerging features.
-First of all, we start to appreciate a more prominent difference between the linear power spectrum and the non-linear one, and this difference is more evident at smaller redshifts.
-In fact, here we have an enhancement when the HaloFit model is considered of $\sim 10\%$, as can be appreciated also in Fig.~\ref{fig:LSS_relative} where we show the analogous of Fig.~\ref{fig:relative} but only for $\kappa^{LSS}_3$.
+First of all, we start to appreciate a more prominent difference between the linear power regime and the non-linear one, and this difference is more evident at smaller redshifts.
+In fact, here we have an enhancement when the BiHalofit model is considered of $\sim 10\%$, as can be appreciated also in Fig.~\ref{fig:LSS_relative}, where we show the analogous of Fig.~\ref{fig:relative} and compare the Halofit fitting formula against the BiHalofit one, but only for $\kappa^{LSS}_3$.